Coming to the Dublin Well Woman Centre for an Early Medical Abortion

 We will also be giving you a home pregnancy test to take two weeks after taking the second set of pills.
 You may also book your third visit at this time.

 Your third visit

-After you’ve had an abortion, even if this took place elsewhere in Ireland or overseas, you can choose to visit us for a follow-up from two weeks after the procedure.
+After you’ve had an abortion, even if this took place elsewhere in a hospital in Ireland or a clinic overseas (other Irish GP Services are excluded), you can choose to visit us for a follow-up from two weeks after the procedure.

 In your final visit, the nurse will check to see that you are no longer pregnant.
 She will ask you if you want any other supports, and may suggest post-abortion counselling.
 You will see the doctor, who can discuss contraception options if you wish.
 If there have been any problems or difficulties, such as continued pain or bleeding, you may need to be examined, or have further tests.

 You can always contact the 24-hour HSE Helpline (1800 828 010) or ring the Dublin Well Woman Centre (during clinic opening hours) for further support.

 Every woman who has experienced an abortion will have different emotions.